Notice of SFAC Election and Mailing of Ballots

 - West Region: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming and the former U.S. Trust Territories (Districts 1, 2 and 3)

-As mentioned above, one seat on the SFAC for the New York Region representative is up for election.
-Any senior member of a small firm whose primary place of business and whose firm has its main office (as indicated in FINRA records) in the New York Region was eligible to have his or her name included on the SFAC ballot for this election.
+As mentioned above, two seats on the SFAC are up for election.
+Any senior member of a small firm whose primary place of business and whose firm has its main office (as indicated in FINRA records) in the Midwest region or South region was eligible to have his or her name included on the SFAC ballot for this election.
 Senior members of firms include owners, chief executive officers, presidents, chief compliance officers, chief operating officers, a firm’s FINOP or individuals of comparable status.
 There may only be one candidate per firm on the ballot.

-Attachment A lists the candidates certified by FINRA’s Corporate Secretary as satisfying requirements for the New York Region SFAC seat.
-Information about each candidate is available at www.finra.org/sfac/candidateprofiles
+Attachment A lists the candidates certified by FINRA’s Corporate Secretary as satisfying requirements for the SFAC seats.
+Information about each candidate is available at www.finra.org/sfac/candidateprofiles.

 Terms of SFAC Members

-The successful candidate from the New York Region will be the individual who receives the most votes and will be elected to serve a three-year term beginning January 1, 2020.
+The successful candidates from the Midwest region and South region will be the individuals who receive the most votes and will be elected to serve three-year terms beginning January 1, 2024.

 Once an individual has completed a full three-year elected term on the SFAC, that individual is ineligible for re-election to the SFAC for another three years.